Show examples as

 VM network attachment

-Attach a VM to a network at creation time with the --network flag:
+Attach a VM to a network at creation time:

 kctl create vm web-01 --network private --image ubuntu-24.04 --cpus 2 --memory 4096